 - Position your cursor over the action, then click the Edit icon when it appears.

-- Under the Inputs section, select the square brackets for the parameters that will be sent to the API.
+- Under the Parameters section, select the square brackets for the parameters that will be sent to the API.

-- Under the Outputs section, enter the name/s for the square bracket/s to which the response data will be saved.
+- Under the Response section, enter the name/s for the square bracket/s to which the response data will be saved.

 - Click the x button on the top-left to save your changes and close the Action Editor.